lowRISC/lowrisc-site/content/docs/minion-v0.4/tag_core.md

 When some tag checks are enabled, especially the jump related tag checks, you might want to disable them for exception handlers.
 Currently there is no atomic support for this feature.
-Example assemble segments are provided to disable/enable tag checks for exception handlers.
+Example assembly sequences is provided to disable/enable tag checks for exception handlers.
-Note that these segments must be used as macros rather than sub-routines as any jump may cause embedded exceptions.
+Note that these sequences must be used as macros rather than sub-routines as any jump may cause embedded exceptions.

 ~~~
 ; disable tag check and enable propagation for machine exception